 - The roots of Europeanism: from the Lisbon Earthquake to the Treaty of Lisbon 1

-- Leading European actors: who cares and why?
+- Leading European actors: who matters and why?

 - Main domestic challenges: the rise of populism and Brexit